buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_4_Call_Deployed_Contract.md

 Lets call this function from our website :).

-Go ahead and write this function right under our `connectWallet()` function.
+Go ahead and write this function right below our `connectWallet()` function.

 ```javascript
 const wave = async () => {